Everything You Need to Know About Georgia Repossession Laws

 Repossession also may apply to personal property items, including TVs, appliances, jewelry, and furniture.
 If you fall behind on loan payments and fail to uphold the contract terms, the lender or the lending company has the legal right to repossess your property.

-With the legal assistance of a Northwest Georgia bankruptcy lawyer from Bournakis and Mitchell, P.C., you can get quality legal advice and explore your options to help avoid repossession or navigate Repossession laws in Georgia.
+With the legal assistance of a Northwest Georgia bankruptcy attorney from Bournakis & Mitchell, P.C., you can get quality legal advice and explore your options to help avoid repossession or navigate Repossession laws in Georgia.

 Georgia repossession laws ensure that agents may not enter your home uninvited or use any form of violence to repossess your property.
 Repossession agents, however, do not need to notify you prior to your vehicle repossession.
 This means that they may come at any time and legally take it away.